arunsanjeevms/ThiranLink/README.md

 ## 🛠️ Overview

-**ThiranLink** is an AI-enhanced web platform that bridges the gap between skilled laborers (like masons, carpenters, pot makers, and electricians) and people who seek their services.
+**ThiranLink** is an AI-enhanced web platform that bridges the gap between skilled labourers (like masons, carpenters, pot makers, and electricians) and people who seek their services.
 It enables transparent hiring, showcases skill ratings, and promotes traditional craftsmanship in the digital era.

 ---
 ## ✨ Key Features